jonniek/mpv-playlistmanager/README.md

 ## Settings
 You can modify behaviour of the script in the settings variable in the lua file or a `playlistmanager.conf` lua-setting file in`script-opts` directory.
 Note: the conf file will override any changed setting in the lua file.
 There is a playlistmanager.conf file in this repo with the default values of the script.

 You can pass settings from the command line on startup such as `mpv --idle=once --script-opts=playlistmanager-loadfiles_on_start=yes`.

 You can also change settings during runtime with a keybind or command like `KEY change-list script-opts append playlistmanager-showamount=10`.

+If you are using [save-position-on-quit](https://mpv.io/manual/master/#options-save-position-on-quit) then the playlist will write watch later config when switching between files.

 #### Url title resolving
 If you want playlistmanager to fetch and display titles of all playlist urls(mpv defaults to current file only) you will need to use `resolve_titles = yes`(default is no) setting.
 Title resolving requires `youtube-dl` to be in PATH to work.